BekajMelos/oms-sensemaking/.gittea/PULL_REQUEST_TEMPLATE.md

 Mention if there are new dependencies or resources needed to verify this branch.

-## General Checklist
+## Checklist before requesting a review

-- Tests created where appropriate?
+- [ ] I have performed a self-review of my code
-- Is the `README.md` updated needed?
+- [ ] If it is a core feature, I have added thorough tests.